 When thinking of Baroque music, it is Bach that immediately springs to mind.
 Indeed, Johann Sebastian is the indisputable King Supreme of the musical style.
 But Händel, Scarlatti and Vivaldi are probably just as well known.

 Another great, if slightly less familiar, Baroque composer is Jean-Philippe Rameau.
-Now widely regarded as one of the leading French composers of his time, alongside François Couperin, his music lost popularity towards the end of the 18th century and it was not until the late 20th century that his reputation was re-established.
+Now widely regarded as one of the leading French composers of his time, his music lost popularity towards the end of the 18th century and it was not until the late 20th century that his reputation was re-established.

 A staunch promoter of French lyric tragedy, in the 1750s Rameau came under attack during the so-called Querelle des Bouffons: a rather harsh controversy between rival schools of thought concerned with the worthiness of Italian and French opera.

-The quarrel erupted in 1752, when an Italian touring company of comic actors known as buffoni (jokers) landed at the Royal Academy of Music (the future Opéra de Paris), and opened their performance with Pergolesi‘s comic opera, La serva padrona (The Servant Turned Mistress).
+The quarrel erupted in 1752, when an Italian touring company of comic actors known as buffoni (jokers) landed at the Royal Academy of Music (the future Opéra de Paris) and performed Pergolesi‘s comic opera, La serva padrona (The Servant Turned Mistress).

 During the first half of the 18th century, Italian opera had evolved and split into two genres: opera seria, with serious themes, and opera buffa, which introduced farcical interludes.
 The unexpected success of the latter split the Parisian intelligentsia into two blocs: advocates of tragédie lyrique and supporters of opéra bouffon.